Forget ‘Mario 64’, ‘Banjo-Kazooie' Is the 3D Platformer That Mattered Most

-Even at the age of 13, I was already beginning to develop and nurture my life-defining aura of misanthropy, social awkwardness and general antipathy for modern industrial civilization.
-But no matter how black and stony my hormonal teenage heart, the sight of the N64 logo waddling into frame and a dorky looking bear ratatat-tatting the TV screen eased a grin across my face, and was a reassuring sign of the very colorful, very exciting, and very different things to come.
+Even at the age of 13, I was already beginning to develop and nurture my life-defining aura of misanthropy, social awkwardness and general antipathy for modern industrial civilisation.
+But no matter how black and stony my hormonal teenage heart, the sight of the N64 logo waddling into frame and a dorky looking bear ratatat-tatting the TV screen eased a grin across my face, and was a reassuring sign of the very colourful, very exciting and very different things to come.
 This was going to be pocket money well spent.

-The tens of tracks composed by Grant Kirkhope for Banjo-Kazooie are among my favorite ever collected, and give each of the cartoonish locales a weighty and unforgettable sense of place.
+The tens of tracks composed by Grant Kirkhope for Banjo-Kazooie are among my favourite ever collected, and give each of the cartoonish locales a weighty and unforgettable sense of place.
 The sand-flecked steel drum calypso of Treasure Trove Cove.
 Sleigh bells sparkling beneath the frosty music box pomp of Freezeezy Peak.
-The loopy funeral march of Mad Monster Mansion, a staple on my laptop, with its howling wolves, wailing synths, and harmonizing church organ.
-Perhaps best of all, Grunty's Lair's spin on the teddy bear's picnic theme alters accordingly depending on your location—bringing in pirate's accordion when you're near Treasure Trove Cove for example, and snake-charmer pungi when you approach the sand-blasted dunes of Gobi's Valley.
-Characters in the game don't have voices, but speak in a series of sampled noises—burps, squeaks, gurgles—which change in pitch to give the illusion of real conversation.
-Kirkhope's soundtrack is a fireworks display of aural color, personality, and place, characterized by the way each tune and noise plays out with subtle changes in tempo, rhythm, and melody throughout each of the impeccably designed levels.
+The loopy funeral march of Mad Monster Mansion, a staple on my laptop, with its howling wolves, wailing synths and harmonising church organ.
+Perhaps best of all, Grunty's Lair's spin on the teddy bear's picnic theme alters accordingly depending on your location – bringing in pirate's accordion when you're near Treasure Trove Cove for example, and snake-charmer pungi when you approach the sand-blasted dunes of Gobi's Valley.
+Characters in the game don't have voices, but speak in a series of sampled noises – burps, squeaks, gurgles – which change in pitch to give the illusion of real conversation.
+Kirkhope's soundtrack is a fireworks display of aural colour, personality and place, characterised by the way each tune and noise plays out with subtle changes in tempo, rhythm and melody throughout each of the impeccably designed levels.

-At the center of all this color and charm, there's the experiences.
+At the centre of all this colour and charm, there's the experiences.
 The moments.
-Banjo's quest for jiggies, Jinjos, Mumbo tokens, and musical notes is comprised of some of the most irreverent and satisfying tasks ever seen on a home console.
+Banjo's quest for jiggies, Jinjos, Mumbo tokens and musical notes is comprised of some of the most irreverent and satisfying tasks ever seen on a home console.
 Pick up an early jiggy and learn how to fire eggs by shooting them at a gorilla.
 Give a water-dwelling automaton some room to breathe at the surface of a rusty cavern.
 Scale a hundred-foot high snowman's scarf and grab the prize in his pipe.
 Make a sphinx sneeze.
 Play the notes on a giant church organ with a ghostly limb named Mozand.
-Eat more yumblies than Mr. Vile.
+Eat more yumblies than Mr Vile.
 Jiggy by jiggy, the game hurtles along at its own insane Looney Tunes pace, always accessible and always surprising.

 Like your games with real balls?
-We've got a channel for that.
+We've a channel for that.